Learn About an Issue Focus

 Getting the Board On-Board.
 Succeeding with an issue focus requires buy-in from existing board members for an issue focus, and recruiting new board members who are passionate about the issue.

-The process of adopting an issue focus will take several years, as many elements of your United Way will change as you transform to an issue focus, including your staff, board, volunteers, partners, programming, resources, and messaging.
+The process of adopting an issue focus will take several years, as many elements of your United Way will need to change as you transform to an issue focus, including your staff, board, volunteers, partners, programming, resources, and messaging.

 The transformation process will happen at different speeds within your United Way.
 Generally, marketing and engagement efforts transform more quickly (1-2 years) than resource development (2-3 years), with impact/investment processes taking the longest to transform, especially if you have multi-year program funding cycles.